Maine Garden Ideas

 • How to Marinate Roasted Vegetables

-One of the most common mistakes new gardeners make when choosing a garden spot is not thinking about the conditions their plants will need before choosing the gardening area.
-Here are some things to consider as you make the important decision of where to locate your new garden.
+One of the most common mistakes that new gardeners make when selecting a gardening spot is not considering the specific conditions their plants will need.
+Here are some important factors to keep in mind as you decide where to establish your new garden.

 How much sun does the area get?